scientist-softserv/utk-hyku/README.md

 To enable single tenant, in your settings.yml file change multitenancy/enabled to `false` or set `SETTINGS__MULTITENANCY__ENABLED=false` in your `docker-compose.yml` and `docker-compose.production.yml` configs.
 After changinig this setting, run `rails db:seed` to prepopulate the single tenant.

-In single tenant mode, both the application root (eg. localhost, or hyku.docker) and the tenant url single.* (eg. single.hyku.docker) will load the tenant.
+In single tenant mode, both the application root (eg. localhost, or hyku.test) and the tenant url single.* (eg. single.hyku.test) will load the tenant.
 Override the root host by setting multitenancy/root_host in settings.yml or `SETTINGS__MULTITENANCY__ROOT_HOST`.

 To change from single- to multi-tenant mode, change the multitenancy/enabled flag to true and restart the application.
 Change the 'single' tenant account cname in the Accounts edit interface to the correct hostname.